 Sonoma’s star varietals are also different.
 “Fans of Pinot Noir and Chardonnay are better served in Sonoma County, which has the greatest diversity of wines of any region in California.”
 And Sonoma has both the Russian River and more than 50 miles of rugged and beautiful Pacific coastline to explore.

 Don’t want to choose just one?
-If you have enough time and a car, you can easily explore both Napa and Sonoma.
+If you have enough time and a car (or car rental), you can easily explore both Napa and Sonoma.
 But keep in mind that the two destinations are separated by the Mayacamas mountain range, and, Schwartz cautions, “The roads that cross the mountains are few, and driving them is far from carefree.”
-If you decide to explore both Napa and Sonoma, consider planning two legs to your journey to spare yourself the daily commute between the two destinations.
+If you decide to explore both Napa and Sonoma, consider planning them for two separate legs to your journey to spare yourself the daily commute between the two destinations.

 Then, Answer These Wine Questions